raiden-network/raiden-services/adr/003-mediation-fees.md

 {
     'flat': 10,
-    // we have to deal with float values anyway, due to the interpolation 'proportional': 0.0001,  // factor of transfer amount 'imbalance_penalty': [
+    // we have to deal with float values anyway, due to the interpolation 'proportional': 100,  // factor of transfer amount in parts-per-million 'imbalance_penalty': [
         [0, 1000],
         [1000, 500],